Mini Baklava Tarts Recipe – how to make (with video)

 As tradition has it, the hot syrup varies from one Mediterranean recipe to another.

-For example, the Greek tradition of baklava hot syrup is to place white sugar or brown sugar in a small saucepan, a little lemon juice, lemon zest, and a splash of water.
+For example, the Greek tradition of baklava hot simple syrup is to place white sugar or brown sugar in a small saucepan, a little lemon juice, lemon zest, and a splash of water.

 This simmers on low for about 5-10 minutes until the sugar dissolves.
 At this time a little honey can be added and the hot syrup is kept warm until ready to use.

-In more recent years I have seen the lemon juice and zest exchanged for Orange zest, orange juice, and a splash of orange blossom water.
+In more recent years I have seen the lemon juice and zest exchanged for Orange zest, orange juice, and a splash of orange blossom water

+Sometimes, simply honey is warmed and drizzled on the baked dessert.
 Any leftover syrup can be stored in an airtight container and used next time.

 What To Do With Leftover Baklava Filling